Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion

 Recall that we embedded $B_{k,n}$ into $T_k$ through the map $\xi_n$.
 This map can be transformed into a map, still denoted by $\xi_n$, from $\mathcal{M}_{\geq 0}(B_{k,n})$ to $\mathcal{M}_f( T_{k})$, the space of finite Radon measures on $ T_{k}$ with the formula

 As explained in the previous section, for $\mu\in\mathcal{M}_{1}(B_{k,n})$ we have $\sum_{I\in B_{k,n}}\mu^h(I)\mu(I)=1$ with $\mu^h(I)=\frac{\vert V(\xi_n(I)\vert^2}{n^k}$, so that

 The latter equality is reminiscent of the spectral projection of conjugation invariant probability measures on the unitary group $U(k)$.
-Indeed, according to the Weyl integration formula \cite[Section 4]{AGZ}, the projection $p:U(k)\rightarrow T_{k}$ mapping $U$ to the arguments of its eigenvalues sorted in decreasing order (and taken in $[0,2\pi)$) transforms the Haar measure $\mu_H$ on $U(k)$ into the measure
+Indeed, according to the Weyl integration formula \cite[Section 4]{AGZ}, the projection $p:U(k)\rightarrow T_{k}$ mapping $U$ to the arguments of its eigenvalues sorted in decreasing order\nomenclature{$p$}{Map sending $U\in U(k)$ to the decreasing sequence of the arguments of its eigenvalues taken in $[0,2\pi]$} (and taken in $[0,2\pi)$) transforms the Haar measure $\mu_H$ on $U(k)$ into the measure

 on $ T_{k}$, where $p_{\star}$ denotes the push-forward of $\mu_H$ through $p$ \footnote{We recall that $p_{\star}\mu(A)=\mu(p^{-1}(A))$ for $A$ measurable set of $T_k$.}.
 For $\vec{u}\in T_{k}$, $\frac{\left\vert V\left(\vec{u}\right)\right\vert^2}{(2\pi)^k}$ is exactly the area of the adjoint orbit $\mathcal{O}(\vec{u})$ of unitary matrices having eigenvalues $\left(e^{i u_1},\ldots,e^{iu_k}\right)$, see \cite[Section 4.1, Eq.
 (4.1.17)]{AGZ}.
 Hence, for any conjugation invariant probability measure $\tilde{\mu}$ on $U(k)$ with density $f$ with respect to $\mu_H$ (which means that $f=\tilde{f}\circ p$ for some measurable function $\tilde{f}:T_k\rightarrow \mathbb{R}$), we have